learn-anything/programming-languages/contributing.md

 - Where `link` links to GitHub page of the language if one exists.
 If not, it should link to official page for the language or Wikiwand entry if neither of those exist.
 - The language should be put into its appropriate category.
 Pick the one you think is closest if you are not sure.
 - Only add languages you really think are actually interesting.
+- Omit saying `programming language` in `Description` as it is implied.
 - Start the description with a capital and end with a full stop.
 - Don't start the description with `A` or `An`.
 - New categories or improvements to the existing categorisation are welcome.